JosephLai241/nomad/README.md

 # Standard Usage

 By default, `nomad` will display a tree visual representing the directory structure of the target directory and respect rules specified in ignore-type files such as `.gitignore`s.
 This behavior may be disabled.

+Each item will also be labeled with a NerdFont-supported icon corresponding to its filetype as well as Git status markers indicating the Git status of the file.
+See the [Git Status Markers](#git-status-markers) section to learn more about what each default marker/color represents.

 ![standard-demo][standard-demo]